snst-lab/SimAsset/README.md

 # SimAsset

-> These are a Dapp and Javascript SDK which can create arbitrary asset classes on ethereum.
+> These are a Dapp and Javascript SDK which can create arbitrary asset classes on Ethereum.
 > These support you to develop various Dapps.

 *This library is in trial operation on the Ropsten network.